Many Will Enter, Few Will Win: Cost and Sensitivity of Exploratory Dynamics: Kinetic Proofreading in the ribosome

 In a somewhat whimsical analogy (illustrated in Fig.~\ref{fig:cartoon}), we can describe translational elongation as entry of visitors to a particularly selective clubhouse.
 The first reversible binding step might then correspond to a swinging door with a passive sign declaring who can come in.
 This passive filter allows for some discrimination, but does not completely keep out unwelcome visitors who might sneak through the swinging door.
 As in protein translation, a subsequent active step to check the visitors' identity is needed.

 The next step in the translational elongation pathway involves the hydrolysis of GTP (in the EF-Tu cofactor associated with the tRNA).
-This hydrolysis serves as a tightly-coupled energy source, transitioning the ribosome to an activated state (RC$^*$ or RW$^*$).
-We assume the same hydrolysis rate $k_h$ regardless of which amino acid is present.
+This hydrolysis serves as a tightly-coupled energy source, transitioning the ribosome to a high-energy intermediate state (RC$^*$ or RW$^*$).
+We assume the same hydrolysis rate $k_h$ regardless of which amino acid is present (see Appendix A for a model without this assumption).
 Because of the large free energy change associated with GTP hydrolysis and phosphate release, this step is taken to be effectively irreversible.

-The activated state provides an opportunity for proofreading in that the tRNA can again disassociate from the ribosome, essentially serving as a reset in the overall exploratory dynamics.
-The release process is also discriminatory, with the correct tRNA falling off at rate $k_{u2}$ and the wrong one at rate $k_{u2} e^{\Delta_2}$.
+The hydrolyzed intermediate provides an opportunity for proofreading in that the tRNA can again disassociate from the ribosome, essentially serving as a reset in the overall exploratory dynamics.
+The release process is discriminatory, with the correct tRNA falling off at rate $k_{u2}$ and the wrong one at rate $k_{u2} e^{\Delta_2}$.
 The quantity $\Delta_2$ can correspond to either the difference in binding energy between the right and wrong tRNAs, or to a difference in the barrier heights for dissociation~\cite{sartori2013kinetic}.
-Either way, we assume the activated state is so high on the energy landscape that the dissociation process is irreversible.
+Either way, we assume this intermediate state is so high on the energy landscape that the dissociation process is irreversible.
 For the dissociated tRNA to return to the ribosome, it must again pass through the reversibly bound state.

 In our analogy, the proofreading step corresponds to an active identity check at the inner door of the clubhouse (Fig.~\ref{fig:cartoon}, rightmost panels).
 Such a step is costly in that it requires an energy-consuming ``Maxwell's Demon" to open the inner door selectively for the correct visitors.
 However, it has the advantage of more accurately vetting which visitors are allowed to enter the clubhouse.
 The sequential passive then active filtering steps, allow for high accuracy to be achieved without overworking the demon, since the number of undesired visitors attempting to sneak through the swinging door is already reasonably low.